dmichael/authorization-apocalypse/README.markdown

 The primary differences between AA and RESTful_ACL besides the charming name are as follows:

-* Access control conditions can be defined in external files called "keymasters" (see How To Use: Models) .
+1. Access control conditions can be defined in external files called "keymasters" (see How To Use: Models) .
-* Expectations can be set for multiple nested parents.
+2. Expectations can be set for multiple nested parents.

 This library relies on both models and their associated RESTful controllers in the Rails convention.

 How To Use: Models
 ------------------

+There are 2 ways to add access control via Authorization Apocalypse! to your models: Basic and Super Awesome.
+For both methods you will include the library like so

+    class StayPuft < ActiveRecord::Base
+      include AuthorizationApocalypse::Keymaster
+      logical_parents :gozer, :ray
+    end

 ### Basic